Renu Kushawaha

-Renu Kushawaha (also called Renu Kumari Singh), an Indian politician, is a leader of Lok Janshakti Party and a former state minister of Bihar.
+Renu Kushawaha (also called Renu Kumari Singh), an Indian politician from Bihar, is a leader of Rashtriya Janata Dal and a former state minister of Bihar.
 She hails from Khagaria.
 She has been associated with several political parties in past, right from Samata Party (now led by Uday Mandal its President) and Janata Dal (United) to Bharatiya Janata Party.
 In 2015, she contested from Samastipur Assembly seat on a BJP ticket where she lost to RJD candidate.

 Biography

 Kushawaha was born in Samastipur in 1962.
 Her husband is Vijay Kumar Singh who is also a politician with allegiance to the Bharatiya Janata Party (BJP).